 Faculty members may be permitted to do professional work of an expert character outside the university and to receive pay for it when the work in question contributes to their professional development.
-Faculty members shall not undertake outside professional work without the approval of their dean.
-The university reserves the right to declare a conflict of interest at any time.
-See also the Policies and Procedures Manual.
+Faculty members will report any material increase in outside professional activity immediately and will make appropriate financial disclosure as specified in policy ACAF 1.50 Outside Professional Activities for Faculty and policy RSCH 1.06 Disclosure of Financial Interests and Management of Conflicts of Interest Related to Sponsored Projects (Research).
+The university reserves the right to declare a conflict of interest at any time; see also policy BTRU 1.18 Conflict of Interest.

-No member of the teaching staff shall receive compensation for tutoring students in any course for which the member is empowered to grant the student credit or over which that member has any authority.
+No member of the teaching staff will receive compensation for tutoring students in any course for which the member is empowered to grant the student credit or over which that member has any authority.
 This regulation does not prohibit tutoring for remuneration in subjects over which the tutor has no control.

-Employees are subject to state law regulating dual employment.
-See also the Policies and Procedures Manual.
+Employees are subject to state law regulating dual employment; see HR 1.78 Dual Employment.